 Listening with the intent to reply, as opposed to listening with the intent to understand, can be extremely dangerous – especially for a doctor.
 It means you are prescribing a solution before you have fully diagnosed the problem.

 You wouldn’t prescribe a certain medication merely because a patient is complaining about chest pain, would you?
 Of course not.
 You would ask follow-up questions, perform tests, and do whatever it is you can to thoroughly understand the problem first.

 Covey refers to this type of listening as “empathic listening.”
 It simply means listening to understand – to really understand.
 It means listening not so that you can pass an exam, but listening so that you truly understand the material – passing the exam will come with that.

 Learning to listen empathically is not something you will learn to do overnight.
 It takes time, effort, and focus.
 Think about it – we spend years learning how to read, write, and speak at a young age; but we’re never taught how to listen.
-Learning how to listen the right way is mostly about breaking bad habits you have formed from listening the wrong way.
+Learning how to listen to the right way is mostly about breaking bad habits you have formed from listening to the wrong way.
 However, if you make a conscious effort to truly listen, you will be a much more effective medical student, a much more effective doctor, and a much more effective communicator in general.